Linux CLI: The Commands I Use Every Day

 Text Processing

-Pull all email addresses from a file:
+Pull email addresses from a file:

 grep -oP '[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}' dump.txt

-The -o flag outputs only the matching part (not the whole line), and -P enables Perl-compatible regex.
-I've used variations of this to extract URLs, IP addresses, and phone numbers from log files.
+-o outputs only the matching part, -P enables Perl-compatible regex.
+Used variations to extract URLs, IP addresses, phone numbers from log files.

-See the top 10 IPs hitting your web server:
+Top 10 IPs hitting your web server:

 awk '{print $1}' /var/log/nginx/access.log | sort | uniq -c | sort -rn | head -10

-Find and replace a string across all JavaScript files:
+Find and replace across all JavaScript files:

 find . -name "*.js" -exec sed -i 's/oldFunction/newFunction/g' {} +

-Shell Scripts That Don't Silently Fail
+Shell Scripts That Don't Fail Silently

 #!/bin/bash